 What is Ground Crayfish?

-It is not eaten raw but used to complement the flavor of other ingredients during cooking.
+It is not really meant to be eaten raw (although I have seen some people take a pinch or two) but used to complement the flavor of other ingredients during cooking.

 Uses of Ground Crayfish